igor-morawski/HTPA32x32d/README.md

 HTPA32x32d.tools.SYNCHRONIZATION_MAX_ERROR = 0.15
 preparer.prepare()
 ```
-now fill in all the labels that you want to fill in; samples with no labels or that are incomplete (missing view) will be ignored
+Now fill in all the labels that you want to fill in; you can use scripts in the "scripts" directory to convert gifs to mp4 (and enlarge them and label a timestep at each frame) to help you identify your labels.
+Samples with no labels or that are incomplete (missing view) will be ignored.
 fill in your dataset destination in generated `make_config.json` file
 ```
 import HTPA32x32d